CenturyLinkCloud/PublicKB/CenturyLink Private Cloud on VMware Cloud Foundation/dfw-same-network.md

 }}}

 ### Description
-In this KB article, we walk through how to enable Distributed Firewall for CenturyLink Private Cloud on VMware Cloud Foundation™.
+In this KB article, we walk through how to enable Distributed Firewall for CenturyLink Private Cloud on VMware Cloud Foundation.

 ### Prerequisites
-* You must have a Cloud Application Manager Account
-* Your base URL, and user credentials for CenturyLink Private Cloud on VMware Cloud Foundation
+* Your base URL, and user credentials for CenturyLink Private Cloud on VMware Cloud Foundation *

 ### Steps